I’m so elated about this recovery!

 One ounce gold maple leaf !
 Awesome…

-I have had three ring searches since my last find with The Ring Finders.
-With one successful recovery.
-I received an e-mail from Kayla, thru The Ring Finders web page.
+I received an e-mail from Kayla, through The Ring Finders website.
 She stated that she was swimming in about five feet of water in a pond in Stonyford CA. When she got in past her shoulders she tried to turn around to avoid going in over her head.
 That’s when the ring slipped off!

 So the search was on!
 I agreed to meet Kayla on site as soon as possible.
 After giving me the general location I began my search.
 It started off slow.
 I was getting serious electrical interference from a well pump and conduit that was about 25 feet away from the search area.
 Also at the bottom of the pond was a lot of decomposing vegetation.
 Witch made it difficult to get my scoop into to recover targets.

 After about an hour of adjusting frequency and changing coils i was able to get the interference to a minimum.
 I searched the area for about another three to four hours and recovered only a handful of targets.
-A few pull tabs, foil, and some bailing wier.
+A few pull tabs, foil, and some baling wire.